exasol/dynamodb-virtual-schema/README.md

 ```

-Finaly create the Virtual Schema using:
+Finally create the Virtual Schema using:
 ```
 CREATE VIRTUAL SCHEMA DYNAMODB_TEST USING ADAPTER.DYNAMODB_ADAPTER WITH
     CONNECTION_NAME = 'DYNAMO_CONNECTION'